Jordixu/MediData-Hub/to_do_list.md

 - [ ] Save the notifications and drugs (drug is finished but undebbuged)

-- [ ] Add relationship between the doctors, the patients, the appointments...
-(DONE)
+- [x] Add relationship between the doctors, the patients, the appointments...

 ## Take Out the Test Modules